-The railways of North Wales
+The Railways of North Wales - Changing trains: page 18

-Farewell to the HST's
+Farewell to the H.S.T's

 A Holyhead service passes Point of Ayr colliery on the 10th of August 1996.
+By this date the colliery had closed and was awaiting demolition.

 Introduced in September 1991, the Class 43 High Speed Trains were arguably the finest trains yet to run in North Wales.
 With comfortable mark 3 coaches and twin power cars with ample power, they brought new standards of reliability to inter city services.
 Their maximum speed west of Crewe was limited to 90 mph but south of there up to 110 mph was achieved daily.
 They ran until May 22nd 2004 when Virgin Trains were ordered by the Strategic Rail Authority to return them to the leasing company.
-The HST's were replaced by 5 car Virgin Voyager units and class 57 hauled Pendolinos, after an interim period when 47's filled the gap.
+The HST's were replaced by 5 car Virgin Voyager units and class 57 hauled Pendolinos, after an interim period when class 47's yet again filled the gap.
 Below follows a selection of photos portraying their reign.

 Passing the now demolished Connahs Quay power station in July 1991 during crew training are 43013 and 43084.
 The front power car has a full yellow end and conventional buffers.